poupouxios/laravel-automation/README.md

 ## Extra useful information

   1. Assumed that you have already setup locally a Laravel project and you want to switch to this automatic way.
 Just get a MySql dump of your project, put it inside the `db` folder, set the correct variables inside `start.sh` and run option 1.
 After that, copy paste your code in the correct folders (inside `public` folder) and then select option 2 to start your application.
+  2. If the script failed on step 1 and gives you the error `laravel cannot be found.
+Maybe the composer failed or maybe cannot locate laravel?`, there are 2 possibilities:
+     1. Composer failed.
+One problem I had was that I was having php5.6 and Laravel needs php7 minimum.
+     2. Laravel installer cannot be found.
+The reason is because it's the first time you setup Laravel installer, the OS didn't update the database of locate.
+Try run `sudo updatedb` before you run the script and then start again from step 1.
-  2. If you want to execute an artisan command, **always** run it inside the docker container.
+  3. If you want to execute an artisan command, **always** run it inside the docker container.
 To access your docker container execute the command `docker exec -i -t <project name variable value>.dev /bin/bash` eg. if your project_name is laravel-test the command will be `docker exec -i -t laravel-test.dev /bin/bash`

 ## License